jarun/googler/README.md

-  --show-browser-logs   do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade --include-git         when used with --upgrade, upgrade to latest git master -v, --version         show program's version number and exit -d, --debug           enable debugging
+  --show-browser-logs   do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade --include-git         when used with --upgrade, get latest git master -v, --version         show program's version number and exit -d, --debug           enable debugging